SvenMarcus/eaw-abstraction-layer/README.md

 ### Running tests

-As of now, the library needs to be used on files that don't have any connection to the base PG Lua files.
-That means you can neither `require()` a PG Lua file directly nor a file that `require`s a PG Lua file (and so on...) .
-You will need to organize your code into decoupled modules with minimal dependencies to achieve that.

 `eaw_test_runner` can locate and run all tests in a folder.
 Run it in the terminal using:

 ```bash